 Millicent and William Randolph Hearst often visited the San Simeon area in California with their sons to camp and enjoy family life on the 240,000 acre Hearst Ranch.
 The ranch had been originally purchased by his father George Hearst and was passed along to his widow Phoebe when George died in 1891.
 William inherited the ranch from his mother after Phoebe’s death in 1919, and began living there while Millicent remained living in New York City with their sons.

 Below from left, William Randolph Hearst in 1920 outside the International Studio in New York, with movie director Robert G. Vignola and Hearst’s close friend, The New York Journal newspaper editor Arthur Brisbane.

 (William Randolph Hearst, Robert G. Vignola & Arthur Brisbane 1920 Photo: Motion Picture News)

 (Marion Davies circa 1910s-1920s Photo: Bain News Service / U.S. Library of Congress)

-William Randolph Hearst wasn’t alone in California; new love Marion Davies, a former Ziegfield Follies showgirl and actress he’d met in New York the previous year, was living with him.
+William Randolph Hearst wasn’t alone in California; new love Marion Davies, a former Ziegfield Follies showgirl and actress he’d met in New York in 1916, was living with him.

 He’d also begun working closely with architect Julia Morgan beginning in 1919, on the design and construction of what would become known as Hearst Castle, atop a hill on the ranch.

-William Randolph Hearst was 56 when construction on Hearst Castle began – he’d be 84 when it was completed.
+William Randolph Hearst was 56 when construction on Hearst Castle began; he was 84 when it was completed.

 Millicent Hearst continued to visit the Hearst ranch with family in the early 1920’s, but by 1926 she and William were estranged and separated.
 Millicent kept her own New York City residence while William Randolph Hearst had several homes in California which he lived in with Marion.